CodeSeeker99/codeseeker99.github.io/_posts/2021-01-29-your-filename.md

 ---
 published: true
 layout: post
+title: 'Pytorch: Basic classification tasks'
 categories:
-  - beginner
-  - builds
-  - django
+  - pytorch
 ---
-## Pytorch Build 1: Basic classification tasks

 _In this tutorial we're going to go through the basics of transfer learning while training 2 models, one on blur detection and one on exposure detection_